Batman: Enemies

-Batman faces a variety of foes ranging from common criminals to outlandish supervillains.
+Batman faces a variety of foes ranging from common criminals to outlandish, though often likewise super power-less supervillains.
 Many of them mirror aspects of the Batman's character and development, often having tragic origin stories that lead them to a life of crime.
 These foes are commonly referred to as Batman's rogues gallery.
 Batman's "most implacable foe" is the Joker, a homicidal maniac with a clown-like appearance.
 The Joker is considered by critics to be his perfect adversary, since he is the antithesis of Batman in personality and appearance; the Joker has a maniacal demeanor with a colorful appearance, while Batman has a serious and resolute demeanor with a dark appearance.
 As a "personification of the irrational", the Joker represents "everything Batman [opposes]".
-Other long-time recurring foes that are part of Batman's rogues gallery include Catwoman (a cat burglar anti-heroine who is variously an ally and romantic interest), the Penguin, Ra's al Ghul, Two-Face (Harvey Dent), the Riddler, the Scarecrow, Mr. Freeze, Poison Ivy, Harley Quinn, Bane, Clayface, and Killer Croc, among others.
+Like Batman, the Joker character has a strong capability for characterization of varying verisimilitude; he is an equally successful character when depicted as a literal, mostly irksome clown, a traditional gangster, or a philosophically motivated antagonist with no moral reservations.
+Other long-time recurring foes that are part of Batman's rogues gallery include Catwoman (a cat burglar anti-heroine who is variously an ally and romantic interest), Two-Face (Harvey Dent), the Penguin, the Riddler, Ra's al Ghul, the Scarecrow, Mr. Freeze, Poison Ivy, Harley Quinn, Bane, Clayface, and Killer Croc, among others.
 Many of Batman's adversaries are often psychiatric patients at Arkham Asylum.